Aditya-alchemist/Omni-Finance/README.md

 ---

-This version ensures the formulas are correctly displayed in your **GitHub README** without LaTeX formatting issues. 🚀
+This is not audited so dont use it in production. 🚀